 Xero bills itself as the “QuickBooks alternative” and offers many similar features.
 However, their pricing structure is a bit different as their top tiers include payroll services.
 Doubling down on their QuickBooks alternative status, Xero also offers a way to convert your QuickBooks files when switching over to their platform.

 As the name implies, Paychex is a small business payroll solution but they also offer a number of human resources packages.
 This could include time tracking and attendance solutions, benefits administration, and much more.
 Overall, small business owners looking for both HR and payroll help might consider requesting a quote from Paychex.

 Hiring & Outsourcing

 One of the most time-consuming but important aspects of running a small business is hiring.
 If you’re looking to find the right person for the job, here are a couple of online resources to try.

 There’s no shortage of job recruitment sites and places on the web where business owners can post about open positions.
 That’s why ZipRecruiter aims to simplify the hiring process by letting you post to more than 100 such sites at one time and manage your responses from a single interface.
 The service also includes some features aimed at weeding out less desirable applicants, such as the ability to add pre-screening interview questions.
 As a result, ZipRecruiter says 80% of employers who use the service find at least one qualified applicant within 24 hours of posting.

-No matter what line of business you’re in, as an entrepreneur, you’ll likely have to wear many hats and perform multiple roles within your company.
-However, with the help of some of these tools, you should be able to do all of these jobs with greater ease.
+No matter what line of business you’re in, as an entrepreneur, you likely have to wear many hats and perform multiple roles within your company.
+However, with the help of some of these tools and services, you should be able to do all of these jobs with greater ease.
 So whether you’re looking to improve your collaborative workflow, better your process for sending invoices and paying your employees, or make hiring new team members and freelancers a bit simpler, each of these small business tools is worth exploring.